-- Ask to speak with the employee’s supervisor and verbally communicate your praise; or
+- Ask to speak with the employee’s supervisor and verbally communicate your praise

-- Write a letter to the Chief of Police explaining your appreciation for the employee’s actions (address: Bedford Police Department, 2121 L. Don Dodson Dr., Bedford, TX 76021), or
+- Write a letter to the Chief of Police explaining your appreciation for the employee’s actions (address: Bedford Police Department, 2121 L. Don Dodson Dr., Bedford, TX 76021)

 - Submit an electronic Compliment Form

-Your comments will be forwarded through the employee's chain of command and be reviewed by the Office of the Chief of Police.
+Your comments will be forwarded through the employee's chain of command and will also be read by the Office of the Chief of Police.
 After the review, a copy of your comments will be placed in the employee's personnel file and the original document provided to the employee.

 The department recognizes the importance of protecting the community from employees who have demonstrated acts of misconduct or have shown they are unfit for law enforcement work, the need to protect employees from false allegations of misconduct, and the opportunity to periodically assess the effectiveness of our policies and procedures.
-These objectives can only be accomplished through a consistently thorough and objective investigative process.
+These objectives can only be accomplished through a consistent, thorough, and objective investigative process.

 The Professional Standards Division of the police department is responsible for administering the Complaint Process.
-Should you hold the impression an employee has been involved in misconduct or are dissatisfied with our service you may register a complaint by:
+Should you believe an employee has been involved in misconduct or are dissatisfied with our service you may register a complaint by:

 - Contacting Professional Standards during regular business hours at 817-952-2440

-Texas law requires that all complaints against police officers be in writing and signed by the person making the complaint.
+IMPORTANT: Texas law requires all complaints against police officers to be in writing and signed by the person making the complaint.
 Complaints must generally be made within 30-days of the incident unless special circumstances exist.
 The person who was wronged must file the complaint; other persons may give statements as witnesses.
 Notarization of the complaint form is not required in most circumstances.
 The Bedford Police Department will provide notary services if required.
-View the Complaint Process.

 Complaint Investigation Policy

-Internal Affairs Investigators are strictly an investigative unit, to review the facts of the case and report these findings to the Chief of Police.
-Our goal is to ensure a fair and expeditious investigation in accordance with local, state, and federal laws and with City of Bedford and Police Department policies.
+Internal Affairs Investigators are strictly an investigative unit and review the case facts and then report these findings to the Chief of Police.
+Their goal is to ensure a fair and expeditious investigation is completed in accordance with local, state, and federal laws as well as according to City of Bedford and Police Department policies.

-If crimes are alleged and some evidence exists to support the claim, the primary investigation is assumed by the Criminal Investigation Division or another Law Enforcement agency first.
+If there are allegations that a crime has occurred and evidence exists to support the claim, the primary investigation is assumed by the Criminal Investigation Division or another Law Enforcement agency first.
 Once the criminal investigation is completed, the internal investigation will resume and report its independent findings to the Chief of Police.

 How is a Complaint Classified?

-When an investigation is concluded, the complaint will be classified into one of the following dispositions:
+When an investigation is concluded, the complaint will be classified into one of the following categories: